Quantized Visual Geometry Grounded Transformer: More analysis on Dual-Smoothed Fine-Grained Quantization

 We first present more visualizations of the heavy-tailed activation distribution of VGGT~\citep{wang2025vggt} and the amplified salient phenomenon brought by data-independent tokens in Fig.~\ref{fig:more_distribution}.
 It can be seen that this salient phenomenon is reflected in different layers of VGGT, which will bring universal bottlenecks to the quantization performance.
 And these data-independent tokens almost always have more severe salient phenomena than other adjacent image tokens, which reflects the salient amplified effect of these special registration tokens.

-Also, to verify the trade-off between performance and latency in our fine-grained quantization, we tested the impact of different quantization granularities on latency and performance, and present the results in Tab.~\ref{tab:granularity_abalation}.
-It can be seen that dynamic quantization and token-wise quantization impose almost no burden on memory and only result in an additional latency of 0.01\% when used simultaneously.
+Also, to verify the trade-off between performance and latency in our fine-grained quantization, we tested the impact of different quantization granularities on latency and performance, and present the results in Tab.~\ref{tab:granularity_abalation}. \rebuttal{For weight quantization, we apply uniform channel-wise quantization.
+Here, we only study activation quantization granularity. `Static' compute denotes computing the quantization parameter $\Delta$ in Eq.~\ref{eq:quantization} during calibration and fixed during inference. `Dynamic' denotes computing $\Delta$ during inference based on min-max value.} It can be seen that dynamic quantization and token-wise quantization impose almost no burden on memory and only result in an additional latency of 0.01\% when used simultaneously.
 However, this fine-grained quantization brings significant performance improvements.
 Compared to static tensor-wise quantization, dynamic token-wise quantization only brings 0.01\% additional latency but improves AUC@30 from 82.2 to 86.9.

-Furthermore, to validate the necessity of our pre-global-rotation and post-local-smooth (\textit{Rot.-Scale}), we also compared with pre-smooth and post-rotation (\textit{Scale-Rot.}) and present the results in Tab.~\ref{tab:more_ablation_quant}.
-In terms of performance, our \textit{Rot.-Scale} approach has indeed achieved significant improvements compared to \textit{Scale-Rot.}.
-This proves that the effect of smoothing the rotated space is more stable, while smoothing first and then rotating will weaken the influence of smoothing due to its rearrangement of outliers between channels, demonstrating the effectiveness of our method.
+\rebuttal{We also validate the proposed scaling and Hadamard-based rotation inference overload under W4A4.
+The results are shown in Tab.~\ref{tab:latency_hadamard}.
+For the Hadamard transform, we follow existing work QuaRot~\citep{ashkboos2024quarot} that apply fast-hadamard-transform with CUDA kernel for deployment.
+For the smooth factor, we follow SmoothQuant~\citep{xiao2023smoothquant} that fuses the factor within previous LayerNorm operation, which introduces no extra inference burden.
+With fast-hadamard-transform CUDA kernel, the Hadamard transform almost introduce no extra burden but significantly improves model performance form 81.9 AUC@30 to 86.9.
+This proves both the efficiency and effectiveness of the proposed DSFQ pipeline.}

+\rebuttal{We further conduct an ablation study on Hadamard matrix and smooth factor.
+For Hadamard matrix, as it is randomly generated, we use different random seed for ablation.
+And we vary smoothing $\alpha$ for sensitivity analysis.
+Here, we present the results in Tab.~\ref{tab:hadamard_factor}.
+These results indicate that QuantVGGT hyperparameter is not rely on heavily tuning and is robust to small perturbations.}